The Snapcraft tool can perform a variety of operations, including:

 - Snap creation operations like build, stage, prime, pack, etc.

 - Store management operations like login, register, sign-build, etc.

 - It can build snaps locally or send remote tasks to Launchpad.

-- It allows the developer to register and login into the Snap Store.
+- It allows the developer to register and log into the Snap Store.

-- It can upload snaps into the Snap Store.
+- It can upload snaps to the Snap Store.

 - It can promote snaps to different channels.

-The list of available global options and commands can be checked with:
+The list of available global options and commands can be checked with one of:

 Snaps are created using a build recipe defined in a file called

 When the snapcraft tool is executed on the command line, it will look for the file in the current project work directory, either in the top-level folder or a